burbokop/common/README.md

 `common.forwardEvents(from, to, events)`
   - `from` - EventEmitter, to listen for event
   - `to` - EventEmitter, to emit event on
-  - `events` - array of strings, string or object, events names
+  - `events` - array of strings, string or object, (optional), events names

 Example:
 ```js